s-pirahesh/dtcwt_popularity/QUICKSTART.md

 This will:
 - Show different popularity patterns
-- Compare all assessment methods
+- Compare all assessment methods including WSPI
 - Display advanced features
 - Save visualization to `results/figures/`